CGCL-codes/FeatureIndistinguishableAttack/README.md

 - cleverhans=3.0.1

 ## Quick Start
-You can set the all configurations (including dataset & attacks & trapdoor-enable defense & training settings) with yaml file in directory 'configs/dataset', where single trapdoor single category configurations of mnist and cifar10 are given by default.
+You can set all configurations (including dataset & attacks & trapdoor-enable defense & training settings) with yaml file in directory 'configs/dataset', where single trapdoor single category configurations of mnist and cifar10 are given by default.

 To run the code: